moneybutton/docs/docs/html.md

 | `amount`   | `string`                      | required  |
 | `currency` | `string` (`USD`, `BCH`, etc.) | required  |

-Also, the `callback` string is actually the name of a function in the global namespace.
-That function must look like this:
+Also, the `onPayment` and `onError` strings are actually the name of a function in the global namespace.
+Those functions must look like this:

 ```
+function onPayment (payment) {
+    // ...
+}

-function myCallback (err, payment) {
+function onError (error) {
     // ...
 }
 ```